quux00/go-lightly/README.md

 Go-lightly only works with Java 7 (and later) in order to use the java.util.concurrent.LinkedTransferQueue, which was added in Java 7.
 See the [synchronous channels section below](#syncchan) for details on why this concurrent queue was chosen to implement Go synchronous channels.

 Go-lightly has been tested with Clojure 1.3.0, 1.4.0 and 1.5-RC4.
 The core library (and its test) are compatible with all three versions.
-Some of the exmaples will **not** run under 1.3, but all will run with 1.4 and 1.5.
+Some of the examples will **not** run under 1.3, but all will run with 1.4 and 1.5.

 The core go-lightly library has no dependencies beyond Clojure and Java 7.
 However, some of the example code requires Zach Tellman's lamina library, since I played with ways to emulate some Go-concurrency programming features using lamina.